param-code/counter-app/README.md

 - Project Overview - A brief overview of the Counter App and its features.
 - How to Install and Run - Step-by-step guide on how to set up the project.
-- Increment and Decrement Functionality - Detailed explanation of how the counter works.
+- Stopwatch and Lap Functionality - Detailed explanation of how the stopwatch and lap recording works.
+- Session Analysis - Explanation of the session analysis feature.
-- Understanding HMR - Explanation of Hot Module Replacement and its benefits.
+- Light/Dark Mode - Demonstration of the light and dark mode switching.
+- World Clock - Overview of the world clock feature.

 ## Contributing